-You don’t want your personal brand to be tainted with whining and sniveling; you want to be known as that person who can take the high road in the face of adversity.
+You don’t want your brand to be tainted with whining and snivelling; you want to be known as that person who can take the high road in the face of adversity.

-If you regress to your child state, your attitude will be seen as a negative and you will probably be overlooked for future opportunities once the crisis has past.
+If you regress to your child state, your attitude will be seen as a negative and you will probably be overlooked for future opportunities once the crisis has passed.